Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Managing Your Quests.md

 >
 >You make the Forge a Bond move, and roll a miss.
 Luckily, your successful quest lets you reroll any dice.
 You roll again, score a strong hit, and mark the bond on your character sheet.
 ## Advancing Your Character
 When you successfully Fulfill Your Vow, you earn experience points.
-This experience is spent to purchase or upgrade assets through the Advance move (page 103).
+This experience is spent to purchase or upgrade assets through the [[Advance]] move.

 	When you focus on your skills, receive training, find inspiration, earn a reward, or gain a companion, you may spend 3 experience to add a new asset, or 2 experience to upgrade an asset.